badu/bus/README.md

    The `repository` is simulating a long database call, longer than the context's cancellation, so the service gets the deadline exceeded error.

-   Note that this final example is not using pointer to the event's struct, but it contains two properties which have pointers, so the `service` can access the altered `reply`.
+   Note that this final example is not using a pointer to the event struct, but it contains two properties which have pointers, so the `service` can access the altered `reply`.

 ## Recommendations